CCBR/RENEE/docs/RNA-seq/build.md

 A user **must** provide the genomic sequence of the reference's assembly in FASTA format via `--ref-fa` argument, an alias for the reference genome via `--ref-name` argument, a gene annotation for the reference assembly via `--ref-gtf` argument, an alias or version for the gene annotation via the ` --gtf-ver` argument, and an output directory to store the built reference files via `--output` argument.
 If you are running the pipeline outside of Biowulf, you will need to additionally provide the the following options: `--shared-resources`, `--tmp-dir`.
 More information about each of these options can be found below.

-For [human](https://www.gencodegenes.org/human/) and [mouse](https://www.gencodegenes.org/mouse/) data, we highly recommend downloading the latest available `PRI` genome assembly and corresponding gene annotation from [GENCODE](https://www.gencodegenes.org/).
+For [human](https://www.gencodegenes.org/human/) and [mouse](https://www.gencodegenes.org/mouse/) data, we highly recommend downloading the latest available **PRI** genome assembly and corresponding gene annotation from [GENCODE](https://www.gencodegenes.org/).
 These reference files contain chromosomes and scaffolds sequences.

- The build pipeline will generate a JSON file containing key, value pairs to required reference files for the <code>rna-seek <b>run</b></code> pipeline.
+ The build pipeline will generate a JSON file containing key, value pairs to required reference files for the <code>renee <b>run</b></code> pipeline.
 This file will be located in the path provided to `--output`.
 The name of this JSON file is dependent on the values provided to `--ref-name` and `--gtf-ver` and has the following naming convention: `{OUTPUT}/{REF_NAME}_{GTF_VER}.json`.
-Once the build pipeline completes, this reference JSON file can be passed to the `--genome` option of <code>rna-seek <b>run</b></code>.
-This is how new references are built for the RNA-seek pipeline.
+Once the build pipeline completes, this reference JSON file can be passed to the `--genome` option of <code>renee <b>run</b></code>.
+This is how new references are built for the RENEE pipeline.

 Use you can always use the `-h` option for information on a specific command.